kevinrenskers/kevinrenskers/README.md

 Usability and design are always on my mind, even when writing code: this should be usable, readable and beautiful too.

 I've been online since 1994, creating websites since 2000 and iOS apps since 2010.
 You can find my open source projects on [loopwerk.io/projects](https://www.loopwerk.io/projects/) and a portfolio of mobile apps I've created on [loopwerk.io/apps](https://www.loopwerk.io/apps/).
+My CV, if you need it, can be downloaded [here](https://www.loopwerk.io/about/KevinRenskers.pdf).

 Specialties